- Igneous petrology involves the study of the origin and nature of magma.

 2.5.3 Mineral Modes

 Figure 2.28 compares the minerals found in five of the most common plutonic rocks: granite, granodiorite, diorite, gabbro, and peridotite.
-The relative amounts of different minerals, expressed as weight percentages, are the mineral modes of the rocks.
+The relative amounts of different minerals, expressed as weight percentages (by the vertical scale), are the mineral modes of the rocks.
 Modes vary depending on overall rock composition.
 For example this diagram tells us that the most silicic granites (plotting on the left edge of the diagram) contain about 50% K-feldspar, perhaps 30% quartz, and lesser amounts of plagioclase, muscovite, and biotite.
 And mafic rocks, such as gabbro, contain about 60 wt% pyroxene with lesser amounts of plagioclase and olivine.

 Figure 2.28 also includes names of volcanic rocks but this is a bit misleading because the names of volcanic rocks better reflect overall rock composition than rock mineralogy.
 As pointed out previously, many volcanic rocks contain significant amounts of glass and sometimes no visible mineral crystals at all.
 So, although they could be present, we may not be able to see any of the minerals in Figure 2.28.